Internet speed explained

 - The number of applications or programmes you are running on your computer

-- The age and condition of wiring inside your home or apartment
+- The age and condition of wiring inside your business location

 - The distance between the TELUS high speed gateway and your device